Nigel2392/go-django/docs/routing.md

 Routing is the process of mapping URLs to views.
 This is done by defining URL patterns in the `Routing` attribute of your `AppConfig`.

-The `Routing` attribute is a function that takes a `django.Mux` object as an argument.
+The `Routing` attribute is a function that takes a `mux.Multiplexer` object as an argument.

-The `django.Mux` object is used to register routes, the interface is defined as follows:
+The `mux.Multiplexer` object is used to register routes, the interface is defined as follows:

 ```go
 type Mux interface {